imazen/imageflow/README.md

 Headers for libimageflow.dll are located in `bindings/headers`

-### Known flaws and missing features (as of March 2017)
+### Known flaws and missing features (as of July 2017)

 #### Flaws

 - [ ] JSON operations aren't yet validating their parameters.
-Invalid values kill the process.
+Invalid values end the process.
 - [ ] imageflow_server doesn't expose the JSON API yet (due to above)
-- [ ] Out Of Memory conditions and certain other errors will kill the process instead of reporting an error message.
-Not relevant for imageflow_tool.
 - [ ] No fuzz testing completed.

 #### Missing features

-- [ ] GIF and Animated GIF support (giflib was too unsafe; using Rust) Requires the Codec and I/O system be ported to Rust.
+- [ ] Animated GIF write support (reading individual frames is supported)
-- [ ] Job cost prediction
+- [ ] Some advanced rendering features: Whitespace detection/cropping, watermarking, blurring.
 - [ ] Automatic encoder selection and tuning.

+#### Delayed features

+- [ ] Job cost prediction (delayed - no interest from community)
-- [ ] Node bindings
+- [ ] Node bindings (delayed - no interest from community)
-- [ ] Advanced rendering features: Whitespace detection/cropping, watermarking, contrast/saturation/luma, white balance, blurring.